oKatanaaa/lima-gui/README.md

 - [ ] Safeguards not to lose data.
     - [ ] Automatic saving (optional).
-    - [x] Asking to save if haven't already.
+    - [x] Asking to save if haven't already when closing app.
+    - [ ] Asking to save if opening a new file.
     - [x] Ctrl + S should save in an already opened file.
     - [x] Ctrl + Shift + S should save in a new file.
     - [ ] Show somewhere a little message "Saved".